pschool-in/curriculum/content/grammar/new-topics/clauses.md

 Select the independent clause (IC) from each sentence

 ```
-*I am saving my money* because i wanted to buy a new ipad.
+*I am saving my money* because I wanted to buy a new Ipad.
 When I arrived, *Jimmy was surprised to see me*.
-Because I don't know how to do my homework, * I need to call kiran for help*.
+Because I don't know how to do my homework, * I need to call Kiran for help*.
 *Cindy loves to read*.
 Although we were late, *we decided to watch the movie anyway*.
 ```

 ```
-*I forgot most of my groceries I needed* because I forgot my list.
+*I forgot most of the groceries I needed* because I forgot my list.
 *Tomorrow is going to be an exciting day* because I am going to a movie.
 If you want to ride with Meena and Ravi, *you need to let them know*.
 *Nobody knows the answer to that question*.